tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 part of `resetinfo` that is reserved for inter-app communication.

 The next app can now use the secret as a seed for it's own key material.
-Depending on the app's behaviour and the numer of keys it needs it can derive more keys, for instance by having nonces stored on its flash area and doing:
+Depending on the app's behaviour and the number of keys it needs it can derive more keys, for instance by having nonces stored on its flash area and doing: